Updated 15th August 2019

 - Telstra Broadband and Mobile (mostly Philippines based for consumers except for the ‘recovery teams’ who happen to be Australian based) experienced a 3.2% decrease overall in new complaints.

 Last audited 14 September 2020

 Australian and Overseas Customer Support

-There are many broadband providers with Australian-only customer support teams such as Mate Communicate, Barefoot Telecom, Southern Phone, Aussie Broadband and Start Broadband.
+There are many broadband providers with Australian-only customer support teams such as Mate, Barefoot Telecom, Southern Phone, Aussie Broadband and Start Broadband.

 - Mate and Barefoot telecom are 100% Australian owned and pride themselves on employing local staff with a passion for providing outstanding customer service.
 Their customer service team is based in Western Sydney, NSW.
 You won’t find yourself spending hours on the phone listening to outdated music while waiting to be attended to and can expect their support staff to understand you quickly.

 - Southern Phone is another provider in the industry well known for its outstanding customer service, having won the Morgan Customer Satisfaction Award five years in a row.
-Their contact centre is based in Moruya, NSW and operate 7 days a week from 8am to 8pm.
-In addition to being locally based, they are also a very community focused organisation committed to investing back into the community.
+Their contact centre is based in Moruya, NSW and operates 7 days a week from 8 am to 8 pm.
+In addition to being locally based, they are also a very community-focused organisation committed to investing back into the community.
 They are a true representation of a telecom that is by the people, of the people and for the people.

 There are also broadband providers that have customer support based out of Australia but also overseas such as Optus, Vodafone, and Telstra.
 In some cases, customers might be directed first to the overseas call centre with escalations being forwarded to Australia while in other cases only overflow calls may be directed to overseas call centres.